Peter Barlow (Coronation Street)

 When he returned in 2016, it was revealed he had begun a relationship with Toyah Battersby (Georgia Taylor), which they agreed to keep secret from a pregnant Leanne, in order to not affect her pregnancy.
 Simon and Leanne's sister Eva Price (Catherine Tyldesley) soon discovered this, followed by Leanne, and he and Toyah subsequently purchased The Rovers Return, from Steve McDonald (Simon Gregson).
-He and Toyah soon begin family planning, with them beginning surrogacy, as Toyah had multiple failed IVF treatments in the past and was unable to conceive naturally.
+They soon begin family planning, with them beginning surrogacy, as Toyah had multiple failed IVF treatments in the past and was unable to conceive naturally.
 Their baby son was stillborn, and Toyah and Eva secretly agreed to pretend that Eva and Aidan's daughter, Susie, is Peter's daughter, as Eva does not want to be a mother, but Toyah tells Peter after Eva has a change of heart, resulting in their split.
 Afterwards, Peter buys 50% of the Underworld factory from Alya Nazir (Sair Khan), partnering with Carla, and supports Simon after he is the victim of bullying by former friend Tyler Jefferies (Will Barnett), which results in Peter being shot with a paint gun.
 Peter also sleeps with Abi Franklin (Sally Carman) and supports Carla after the factory collapses after it is sabotaged by builder Gary Windass (Mikey North), which sees Carla blamed for the death of Rana Habeeb (Bhavna Limbachia).
 Carla has a mental breakdown before the couple reunite into another relationship before later getting remarried in 2021.
 In October 2023, Peter runs over and kills serial killer Stephen Reid (Todd Boyce).

 Creation

 Casting

-Chris Gascoyne has played the role of Peter since 2000.
+Chris Gascoyne played the role of Peter intermittently between 2000 and 2023.

 Robert Heanue was the first actor to portray the character from 1965 to 1970.
 Chris Dormer played the role from 1970 to 1971 when the 7-year-old actor was written out of the soap due to his parents' emigration to Canada.
 He did not continue to act and reflected on his time as the young Peter in 2001, "I really enjoyed the Street.
 I remember Pat Phoenix and Julie Goodyear kissing and tickling me because they thought I was cute.
 Most of the actors were nice, but some weren't.
 Violet Carson, who played Ena Sharples, was very grumpy.
 She didn't like children and really scared me."
 On-screen Peter and his sister Susan were written out of the soap to live with their grandparents when their mother Valerie Barlow was killed off.

-One of the seven actors who has portrayed the character is Linus Roache, the real-life son of William Roache who portrays Peter's father, Ken Barlow in the programme.
+One of the seven actors to have portrayed the character is Linus Roache, the real-life son of William Roache who portrays Peter's father, Ken Barlow in the programme.
 Linus returned to the show in 2010, playing Lawrence Cunningham, another son of Ken Barlow.